Lyla in the Loop

 Lyla in the Loop (stylized in all caps) is a children's animated television series created by Dave Peth.
+It revolves around the adventures of Lyla Loops, a seven-year-old Jamaican-American girl, and her family - her sidekick Stu, younger brother Luke, twin sisters Liana and Louisa, and parents Lydia and Louis.
+Episodes of Lyla in the Loop revolve around the Loops family using creative thinking and problem solving.

-It premiered on February 5, 2024, on PBS Kids.
-The series is produced by Mighty Picnic and Pipeline Studios using 2D software.
-The series also has a podcast called Lyla’s Loopcast which premiered on May 8, 2025.
+The show was greenlit in 2020, and production began in 2023.
+Peth based the show on the city of Philadelphia.
+Lyla in the Loop is produced by Mighty Picnic and Pipeline Studios using 2D software and premiered on February 5, 2024, on PBS Kids.
+The series also has a podcast called Lyla's Loopcast which premiered on May 8, 2025.
+On May 27, 2026, it was announced that the series was renewed for a second season, which will air in 2027.

 Premise

 The series centers on Lyla Loops (a 7-year-old young Jamaican-American girl), her sidekick Stu (a fuzzy blue hyrax-like creature), and the rest of the Loops family.
 The other Loops family members include Luke Loops (Lyla's 5-year-old younger brother), Liana Loops and Louisa Loops (Lyla's 12-year older twin sisters), Lydia Loops (Lyla's mother and Louis' wife) and Louis Loops (Lyla's father and Lydia's husband).

 Lyla's family runs a local diner named Loops Lunch.
 According to Lyla, each adventure will introduce and explore foundational computational thinking concepts, leading to some comedic disasters and creative solutions, while helping others in their community.